-The name Oolong literally means “Blake Snake/dragon” in Chinese.
-The name derives from the appearance, some can appear long, dark and curled.
+The name Oolong literally means ‘Black Snake’ or ‘Black Dragon” in Chinese.
+The name derives from the appearance as some can appear long, dark and curled.
 Some say the leafs are baby black dragons that wake up when you pour water on them!

 Oolong health benefits:

 Catechins & caffeine (weight loss aids)